 David was thrilled to contribute to such a worthwhile event, particularly on the topic of 401(k)s, which affect almost all working Americans.

-The week’s events culminated with a national sweepstakes for a fully paid college education.
 Jennifer Rufener, a freshman at Kent State University, was announced as the winner of the National Financial Advisor Week college tuition sweepstakes.
 She will receive full tuition, room and board, and books for four years of college education.

 “Everyone needs advice to reach their financial goals, whether it be owning a home or sending a child to college,” said Nick Stuller, CEO and co-founder of NFAW.
 “NFAW will show the world that there is a smart advisor for everyone.”